-f.
 AIR PURIFYING RESPIRATORS

-by 29 CFR 1910.134.
+For the scheduled LBP disturbance operations, personnel will wear either NORTH[TM] half-face airpurifying respirators equipped with HEPA filters or PAPR's as determined by the CP or SSHO.
+The respirators are National Institute for Occupational Safety and Health (NIOSH) certification as required by 29 CFR 1910.134.
 Satori ensures that those individuals who wear respirators receive fit testing and respiratory training initially and at least once a year thereafter.
 In addition, Satori ensures;